 If you had your Indian License that is valid then it may just mean that you will need to show it to the court to prove you had a valid license at the time of the accident.
 Normally it would also help if you had an IDP so that your Indian license was translated so that law enforcement officers and court officers will be able to read the translation and see that the driver's license is valid.

-According to the New Jersey Motor Vehicle Commission (MVC) foreign motorists with valid driver licenses from qualifying countries are free to drive personal or rental cars while visiting the United States as a tourist but are advised to carry an International Driving Permit.
+According to the New Jersey Motor Vehicle Commission (MVC) foreign motorists with valid driver licenses from qualifying countries are free to drive personal or rental cars while visiting the United States as a tourist, but are advised to carry an International Driving Permit.

 Qualifying countries from United Nations Convention on Road Traffic, Geneva (1949), Convention on the Regulation of Inter-American Motor Vehicle Traffic, Washington, D.C., (1943) and Vienna Convention on Road Traffic (1968).
 India is part of the International Convention on Road Traffic.

-If you are convicted of this offense then your insurance rates may go up depending upon the rating system of your insurance provider.
+You can contact the court listed on your citation to find out specific information regarding the penalties and consequences you may receive for being in an accident and cited for this offense.
+If you are convicted of this offense, then your state car insurance rates may go up depending upon the rating system of your insurance provider.